 Our VHDL code and report can be found here if you want to program your own FPGA, or if you're just curious.

 A musical interface I designed, called Hexba, as part of a grant-project exploring new music technology.
+As part of that, I also built a recording studio.

 Fall ’15 I worked with three other Thayer students (Ralf Carestia, Nadav Hendel, and Keenan Wood) to design and build a 6 inch long cantilevered bridge, and to accurately predict the load and point of failure at an astounding 400 pounds.